 This page includes information about current and reoccurring calls for submissions.
 It will be updated throughout the year with links to calls as they open.
 Information about submitting to the AAMC’s 2 peer-reviewed journals is also included.

 - Become a Reviewer for the AAMC’s Journals and Other Calls

 Active Calls Open Now

 Academic Medicine Call for Letters to the Editor from Trainees

-Academic Medicine is seeking original submissions for its Letters to the Editor feature from medical students, residents, fellows, and trainees in other health professions on the topic of trainees as agents of change in academic medicine and the health professions.
-Letters may be submitted between 9 AM ET on Monday, May 24 and 5 PM ET on Friday, May 28.
+Academic Medicine is seeking original submissions for its Letters to the Editor feature from medical students, residents, fellows, and trainees in other health professions on the topic of a transformative moment in your professional journey.
+Letters must be submitted between 9 AM ET on Monday, May 23 and 5 PM ET on Friday, May 27.
 Please note the window for submissions is just one week.
-More information, including formatting and other requirements, is available on AM Rounds.
+More information, including formatting and other requirements and submission instructions, is available on AM Rounds.

 MedEdPORTAL Current Calls for Submissions

 MedEdPORTAL invites authors to submit their work for publication consideration and inclusion in the following collections:

 - Climate Change and Health